dvidelabs/flatcc/doc/binary-format.md

 - table end (without chasing offsets) is not outside buffer.
 - all data referenced by offsets are also valid within the buffer according the type given by the schema.
+- verify that recursion depth is limited to a configurable acceptable level for the target system both to protect itself and such that general recursive buffer operations need not be concerned with stack overflow checks (a depth of 100 or so would normally do).

+A verifier needs to be very careful in how it deals with overflow and signs.
+Vector elements multiplied by element size can overflow.
+Adding an invalid offset might become valid due to overflow.
+In C math on unsigned types yield predictable 2s complement overflow while signed overflow is undefined behavior and can and will result in unpredictable values with modern optimizing compilers.
+The upside is that if the verifier handles all this correctly, the application reader logic can be much simpler while staying safe.

+A verifier m

 A verifier does not enforce that: